How important is culture when translating business content?

 As a result, having even the slightest grasp of factors which can affect the accuracy and reliability of a translation can give you a truly great advantage within your workplace.

-In order to help you with this, we’ll take a look at a particular factor, which in the eyes of many professional linguists and language experts plays an absolutely vital part during the translation process, and which can directly affect how the translation – and by its extension, the brand you represent– is perceived abroad – and the factor in question is culture.
+In order to help you with this, we’ll take a look at a particular factor, which in the eyes of many professional linguists and language experts, plays an absolutely vital part during the translation process, and which can directly affect how the translation – and by its extension, the brand you represent– is perceived abroad – and the factor in question is culture.

 Where does ‘culture’ really fit in the translation process?

 Generally speaking, ‘culture’ can be an extremely open concept.
-There are several different factors that can be a part of culture, and each of them can often be perceived as an individual aspect or one that strongly correlates to the others.
+There are several different factors that can be a part of the culture, and each of them can often be perceived as an individual aspect or one that strongly correlates to the others.

 Nonetheless, within the translation process itself, the concept of culture can usually be limited to any factors which can directly or indirectly affect how the translated materials are perceived by the target audience.
-As a rule of thumb, some of the most significant factors a professional linguist ought to carefully consider when converting content (particularly true for marketing and advertising materials) are aspects such as religion, history, customs and traditions and in some instances even the current political situation within the target market.
+As a rule of thumb, some of the most significant factors a professional linguist ought to carefully consider when converting content (particularly true for marketing and advertising materials) are aspects such as religion, history, customs and traditions and in some instances, even the current political situation within the target market.

 Each of the factors mentioned above can alter how your translated materials are perceived abroad.
-If, for example, your content consists of language or phrases which although perfectly fine in the native language, may however be considered insensitive by some when translated, providing them in the context of the country’s history or religious views, your brand image might be severely damaged.
+If, for example, your content consists of language or phrases which although perfectly fine in the native language, may, however be considered insensitive by some when translated, providing them in the context of the country’s history or religious views, your brand image might be severely damaged.

 Crucial, but often overlooked

-A senior translator at our agency personally considers culture to be one of the two most significant factors during the translation process, right beside the linguistic factors.
+A senior translator at our agency personally considers culture to be one of the two most significant factors during the translation process, right beside linguistic factors.
 As Socio-cultural aspects play such an important part during the translation and localisation processes, Translation Services 24 works solely with native speakers of the target language, allowing us to be extremely reliable, accurate, and culturally suitable, as the linguist converting your materials fully understands what the target audience expects, being a part of that market themselves.

 Examples…